bimobject/docs/docs/documentation/library/accessing-supplier-products.md

 ![Supplier product sidepanel FIXME](/images/placeholder.png)

+If the supplier product is already in your library, it will have the text `(in library)` after its name in the sidepanel header.

-If the supplier product is not yet in your library, you can also add it by clicking the `Add to library` button in the top right corner of the sidepanel.
+If the supplier product is not yet in your library, you can add it by clicking the `Add to library` button in the top right corner of the sidepanel.

 ## Product source